mapbox/cpp/glossary.md

 #### efficiency

 How much work is required by a task.
 Improving efficiency requires doing less work.
 An efficient program is one which does the minimum (that we're aware of) amount of work to accomplish a given task.

-`CppCon 2014: Chandler Carruth "Efficiency with Algorithms, Performance with Data Structures" https://youtu.be/fHNmRkzxHWs?t=754
+- See also: CppCon 2014: Chandler Carruth "Efficiency with Algorithms, Performance with Data Structures" https://youtu.be/fHNmRkzxHWs?t=754

 #### optimization technique